Coronel Rosales Partido

 Coronel Rosales Partido is a partido on the southern coast of Buenos Aires Province in Argentina.

 The provincial subdivision has a population of about 61,000 inhabitants in an area of 1312 km2, and its capital city is Punta Alta, which is around 650 km from Buenos Aires.

 Attractions

-The coastal village of Pehuen Có is popular with tourists from Gran Buenos Aires and it benefits from a beautiful beach, woodlands, a shipwreck, and some interesting fossils.
+The coastal village of Pehuen Có is popular with tourists from Provincia de Buenos Aires and it benefits from a beautiful beach, woodlands, a shipwreck, and some interesting fossils.

 Sport

 The city of Punta Alta is home to Sporting Punta Alta, a football club that play in the regionalised 4th Division of Argentinian football.